Updated: Sep 8

-We don’t have to read the various accounts of abuse reported online to be aware of teachers abusing their power as a teacher or on the other hand students putting their teachers on a pedestal.
+We don’t really have to read the various accounts of abuse reported online to be aware of teachers abusing their power as a teacher or on the other hand students putting their teachers on a pedestal.
 Abuse of power has been an issue with humans for a long time.
-It's good that people speak up now and we can discern better.
+It's good that people speak up thus and this helps to discern better, improve things and overall to avoid future abuse from taking place.

-To teach yoga is a constant self enquiry as a teacher and as a student.
+To teach yoga is a constant self-enquiry as a teacher and as a student.
 A good teacher will invite people who come to classes to this self - inquiry.
-Self - inquiry does not mean to be judgemental, but using a critical mind to assess from all angles and see how something can be improved.
+The self - inquiry does not mean to be judgemental, but using a critical mind to assess from all angles and see how something can be improved.
 This has to be done with kindness as passive or active aggression leads only to resistance.
+An overly critical mind can also disturb the peace and it depends on what our intent is, but when we are kind at the same time, it can help to improve things.

 I have experienced abuse as a student and by observing others have seen various patterns of abuse.
-Even thus it becomes more and more a debate, many lineages seem to ignore this and carry on with their highly net worth business yet it is such an important aspect to feel safe in any yoga environment.
+Even thus it becomes more and more debate, many lineages seem to ignore this and carry on with their high net worth business yet it is such an important aspect to feeling safe in any yoga environment.

 The Yamas and Niyamas as ethical guidance